Version last updated: July 2023

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.

-1. By letter addressed to Data Protection Team, Recognise Bank Limited, First Floor, The Royal Exchange, London EC3V 3LN or
+- By letter addressed to Data Protection Team, Recognise Bank Limited, 2nd Floor, Augustine House, 6A Austin Friars, London, EC2N 2HA or